 Tater nearly got himself into a bad bind: he left his pack at the charging station in the hardware store while he went to get dinner.
 None of us still there really knew him, so we weren’t willing to take responsibility for his pack, since we didn’t know where he was, when he’d be back, or how to contact him.
 But, one of the closing employees was willing to wait around a little while longer after closing, just in case he came back.

 Quoi and I went for dinner at the Grizzly Cafe, and got a seat at the bar since that was 15 minutes faster than waiting for a table.
 It’s a nice little place, half-knickknacks store, half-restaurant.
 They also have a giant animatronic moose head hanging on the wall.
 I suggested to Quoi, who carries a small plush moose (a gift from her boyfriend and a reminder of home, Canada), that she should get a picture of her little moose with the big moose on the wall.

-While we were waiting, Sue and Mike, the trail angels Quoi had contacted, and who would be hosting us tonight, showed up at the restaurant — they saw that there were no hikers at the hardware store, and guessed that maybe we would be at the cafe.
+While we were waiting to be seated, Sue and Mike, the trail angels Quoi had contacted, and who would be hosting us tonight, showed up at the restaurant — they saw that there were no hikers at the hardware store, and guessed that maybe we would be at the cafe.
 So, we wound up eating dinner with them.
 This is their fourth year hosting hikers.
 During dinner, we discovered that Sue and I share a favorite color (purple).
 Afterwards, they gave us a ride to their place, and we got showers, before dozing off to sleep in beds with purple sheets and blankets.